sergiolpzgmz/api-race-registration/readme.md

 - Register for a race

 ### Documentation
-To see the full documentation type in your browser: localhost:8080/api/v1/api-docs [or click here](localhost:8080/api/v1/api-docs)
+To see the full documentation, type in your browser: [localhost:8080/api/v1/api-docs](http://localhost:8080/api/v1/api-docs) [or click here](http://localhost:8080/api/v1/api-docs)

 ### Examples